Cynric: Conquest

 The Anglo-Saxon Chronicle describes Cerdic and Cynric with five ships landing in the area around Southampton in 495.
 According to the chronicle, the two are described as aristocratic "aldormen" but only assumed rule over the Gewissae (as the West Saxons were known before the late 7th century) in 519.
-This implies that Cynric was not a royal leader, and he and his father were only elevated to kingship when they allegedly conquered the heartlands of the future Wessex.
+This implies that Cynric was not a royal leader.
+He and his father were only elevated to kingship when they allegedly conquered the heartlands of the future Wessex.

 Rule

 During his reign, as described in the Anglo-Saxon Chronicle, the Saxons expanded into Wiltshire against strong resistance and captured Searobyrig, or Old Sarum, near Salisbury, in 552.
 In 556, he and his son Ceawlin won a battle against the Britons at Beranburh, now identified as Barbury Castle.
 If these dates are accurate, then it is unlikely that the earlier entries in the Chronicle, starting with his arrival in Britain with his father Cerdic in 495, are correct.
 David Dumville has suggested that his true regnal dates are 554–581.
-Some note that Ceawlin's origin and his relationship with Cynric are obscure and that chroniclers merely suggested that they were relatives or that he was Cynric's son to legitimize the later Wessex lineage.
+Some note that Ceawlin's origin and relationship with Cynric are obscure.
+Chroniclers merely suggested that they were relatives or that he was Cynric's son to legitimize the later Wessex lineage.